Moddable-OpenSource/moddable/documentation/xs/XS Platforms.md

 	#define c_malloc malloc
 	//...

 Such definitions, and the corresponding includes, are the most significant part of the interface file.
 The macros allows a platform to provide its own constants and functions.
-See any of the provided `xs6Platform.h` for the list of macros to define.
+See any of the provided `xsPlatform.h` for the list of macros to define.

 ### ESP macros